Jacopown/dotfiles/README.md

 ## TODO

-- [ ] Update all guides to match new dotfiles structure optimization for stow
 - [ ] Add description for [AwesomeWm](#awesomewm)
 - [ ] Add feature list for [AwesomeWm](#awesomewm)
 - [ ] Add screenshots for [AwesomeWm](#awesomewm)